 - No guarantee you will receive the CBD-based product you ordered.

 - CBD orders may be seized at the Australian border by customs.

 So Which Option Is Best?

 After looking closely at the three options, it’s difficult to see a clear winner emerge.
-In terms of legality and perceived safety, it would have to be the medical pathway.
+It would have to be the medical pathway in terms of legality and perceived safety.
 That’s obvious.
-But if low cost and easy access are the criteria, then the green and black markets might seem like better options to the consumer in urgent need of CBD-based products.
+But suppose low cost and easy access are the criteria.
+In that case, the green and black markets might seem like better options for consumers in urgent need of CBD-based products.